Deltares/hydromt/docs/dev/contributing.rst

   You can easily create these docstring once method arguments have type hints (see above) with the VSCode `autoDocstring pluging <https://github.com/NilsJPWerner/autoDocstring>`_.

+.. _code-format:

 Code format
 ^^^^^^^^^^^
-- We use the `black code style <https://black.readthedocs.io/en/stable/the_black_code_style.html>`_ and `pre-commit <https://pre-commit.org>` to keep everything formatted.
+- We use the `black code style <https://black.readthedocs.io/en/stable/the_black_code_style.html>`_ and `pre-commit <https://pre-commit.org>`_ to keep everything formatted.
 Please make sure all hooks pass before commiting.
 Pre-commit will do this for you if it's installed correctly.

 You can install pre-commit by running:

 .. code-block:: console

   $ pip install pre-commit